 Best Water Parameters for Reef Tanks

-Last updated on November 17th, 2023
+Last updated on October 11th, 2024

 What are the best water parameters for a reef tank?

 Though this range of 77-80 degrees Fahrenheit is considered acceptable, if you stray from this a little, most reef inhabitants will adapt as long as the changes are made slowly.
 Despite this range where coral, fish, and invertebrates may adapt, reef aquariums are more sensitive to swings in temperature than the exact number itself.
 When setting up temperature control for your reef aquarium, it is best to keep the temperature stable, within 1 degree Fahrenheit of the temperature you set.
-You can maintain this temperature control through the use of a Aquarium Temperature Controller.
+You can maintain this temperature control through the use of an Aquarium Temperature Controller.

 Learn more about Heaters and Temperature Control in the article: Saltwater Aquarium Heater Guide.